ftnsyhrhx/Image-Processing-/README.md

 # Run the website

-Open the website path in cmd and run following command:
+Go to this website's directory and run the following command:

 ```
 $ flask run